 Walmart leads traditional retailers when it comes to innovating its supply chain for today’s customer.
 The big-box retailer has tested automated cashierless checkout, redistributed employees as personal shoppers and associate delivery to improve the shopping experience and speed up last-mile logistics.

 However, Walmart isn’t the only one looking to its employees and local communities to power same-day delivery.
-The Home Depot and Tractor Supply are tapping into existing fleet of local drivers, employees and even customers to power express, last-mile deliveries.
+One of our partners, The Home Depot taps into existing fleet of local drivers, employees and even customers to power express, last-mile deliveries.
 As major retailers continue investing in alternative delivery solutions, the move toward crowdsourcing will only grow within the retail industry.

 To overcome rapidly growing competition, the most successful retailers will focus on optimizing and re-imagining supply chains at the local level.
 By leveraging underutilized assets in and around the communities where customers live, these retailers hold the power to usher in a completely new era of shopping.